 There are a lot of validators to choose from when staking your LUNA.
 So how do you decide which validator to choose?
 And how are they different?

-Well every validator will come with their own unique offerings.
+Every validator will come with its own unique offerings.
 Some validators are community members of Terra, some are professional service providers and some are investors.
 It’s good to understand who the validators are before you stake with them.
-The majority will have a website that you can visit, to see what services they provide, etc and their offerings.
+The majority will have a website that you can visit, to see what services they provide, etc, and their offerings.

 Validators can get jailed and get a percentage taken from them if they are malicious.
 So checking out all this information is really helpful and could avoid picking a bad validator.
 Therefore, most people will choose a few validators to spread the risk.